-BYLAWS of the Unitarian Universalist Musicians Network, Inc.
+BYLAWS of the Association for Unitarian Universalist Music Ministries

 The principal office of the corporation in the Commonwealth of Massachusetts shall initially be located at the place set forth in the articles of organization of the corporation.
 The Board may change the location of the principal office in the Commonwealth of Massachusetts effective upon filing a certificate with the Secretary of the Commonwealth.

 The Board may adopt and alter the seal of the corporation.

 The fiscal year of the corporation, unless otherwise decided by the Board, shall end on December 31 in each year.